hybridsjs/hybrids/docs/store/usage.md

 The `store.set()` method can create a new instance or update an existing model.
 According to the mode, the first argument should be a model definition or a model instance.

-The set method always return a promise regardless of the type of data source.
+The set method always returns a promise regardless of the type of data source.
 The model values are updated within the next microtask.
 However, the current state of the model instance will be updated instantly.
 After calling the set method the `store.pending()` guard will return a truthy value (a promise instance), up to when the promise is resolved.

 #### Create